-Sold in summer 2016, with Northrop & Johnson introducing the client, Project RH400 was announced at last year's Monaco Yacht Show with the yard revealing that it will be the largest Asian-owned yacht, as well as the world's largest aluminium sailing yacht.
+Sold in summer 2016, with Northrop & Johnson introducing the client, Project RH400 was announced at the 2017 Monaco Yacht Show with the yard revealing that it will be the largest Asian-owned yacht, as well as the world's largest aluminium sailing yacht.

 The initial design brief called for a "world cruising, fast, comfortable and iconic looking" yacht.
 This three-masted Panamax schooner will feature a plumb bow and carbon rigging by Rondal.
 Project RH400 is being built in aluminium to LY3 standards, with accommodation for up to 12 guests and 13 crew.

 “It may look like a contemporary modern sailing yacht now but in 50 years time it will be a classic,” said Dykstra Naval Architects who were responsible for the naval architecture, as well as working with Mark Whiteley Design on the exterior styling.